-IHACPA investigated the performance of regression based decision tree models as an alternative to the logistic regression model used for HACs.
-The final model builds a decision tree to classify the target variable.
+IHACPA investigated the performance of regression-based decision tree models as an alternative to the logistic regression model used for HACs.
+The model builds a decision tree to classify the target variable.
 It does this by selecting features that give the highest information gain and splitting the data set on that feature.
+Figure 1 shows an example of a regression-based decision tree model for the Cardiac complications readmission category.